-In this tutorial, we will be looking at how to kill laziness and procrastination with meditation scripts and other tips.
+In this tutorial, we will be looking at how to overcome laziness and procrastination with meditation scripts and other tips.

 Meditation is one of the best exercises for self motivation.
 When you meditate, you silene the mind, shut-out unnecessary thoughts and distractions, and find your inner strength, which has a profound transformational effect on laziness and procrastination.

 If you have been living an inactive life due to idleness, or you lack the motivation to be productive, these tips will help.
 You might also like to read my article on meditation for productivity.

 Try each of these exercises and meditations to kill laziness and procrastination, and find the one that works best for you.

 Let me ask you a question: